adamr88/hacking/docs/reporting/writing.md

 > The contrarian guide

+My several years in the word game have learnt me several rules:

 1. Avoid alliteration.
 Always
 2. Prepositions are not words to end sentences with
 3. Avoid cliches like the plague.
 (They're old hat)